WEC-Sim/WEC-Sim/source/features.rst

 When body-to-body interactions are used, the augmented [(6\*N), 6] matrices are multiplied by concatenated velocity and acceleration vectors of all hydrodynamic bodies.
 For example, the radiation damping force for body(2) in a 3-body system with body-to-body interactions would be calculated as the product of a [1,18] velocity vector, and a [18,6] radiation damping coefficients matrix.

-To use body-to-body interactions, the following simulationClass variable must be defined in the WEC-Sim input file:
+To use body-to-body interactions, the following simulationClass variable must be defined in the WEC-Sim input file, for example:

-	* Body-to-body interactions: :code:`simu.b2b = 1`
+	:code:`simu.b2b = 1`

 ..
 Note::